-- This music tag editor software is dexterous of multitasking, such as; fixing misspelling, adding metadata, and renaming music using the provided new metadata.
+- This music tag editor software is dexterous in multitasking, such as; fixing misspellings, adding metadata, and renaming music using the provided new metadata.

-- What is more, this application can add the artist name, album, and album art by using the given metadata.
+- Moreover, this application can add the artist’s name, album, and album art by using the given metadata.

 - Acoustic is used for acoustic–matching; thus, if even metadata is not given, it can still match the album art based on the music track.

 - It is capable of working with large music files as well as with small data.